milmilkat/EmpMgmt/Readme.md

             _context.Update(emp);
             await _context.SaveChangesAsync();
             return CreatedAtAction("GetEmp", new { id = emp.Id }, emp);

-15. Copy the JQuery texts from Index in Pages to your Index
+15. Then change the names from Emp to your own table

-16. Change the links of your JQuery file
+16. Copy the JQuery texts from Index in Pages to your Index

-        }
+17. Change the links of your JQuery file